-Since people love to take care of their pets in real life, a virtual one might tap into the same instinct and urge the user to exercise more regularly if there was an observed cause and effect.
+Our hypothesis: Since people love to take care of their pets, a virtual one might tap into the same instinct and urge the user to exercise more regularly if there was an observed cause and effect.

 Prototype on a cup

-We thought of running a survey to learn if more people felt the same way.
+We ran a survey to learn if more people felt the same way.

 Screenshot from Google surveys